 Programs must provide members a living allowance that falls within the minimum and maximum amounts established each program year and announced in the federal Notice of Funding Opportunity (NOFO).
 Member living allowances are distributed to members evenly throughout their term based on the program design.
 All member living allowance payments must be recorded in the program's general ledger.
 Living allowances are not an hourly wage.
-Distributions for members will vary depending on the length of their service agreed upon in their Member Service Agreement.
+Living allowances must be distributed in equal amounts over the term of service regardless of time served or absences unless specified in the member service agreement.
+A living allowance distribution schedule can be determined by the program and specified in the member service agreement fulfilling the above requirements.
 For example, if full-time members are required to serve their terms in 10 months, the program must pay at least minimum living allowance (e.g. \$12,630) over ten months (Nevada Volunteers Living Allowance Distribution Policy).
 If a program's 300-hour members are required to complete their terms in 3 months, the program must disburse the full living allowance over three months.
 If a member does not complete his/her term of service within the amount of time designated, and the program extends the member's term, the member must complete his/her service hours with no additional living allowance payments.
-See table below for more situational examples.